 The following two tabs change content below.

-Josh Krakauer is the CEO of Sculpt, the company whose blog you're reading.
+Josh Krakauer is the CEO of Sculpt, that creative agency you just discovered.
 He uses words and pictures to make people smile, laugh, think, and buy.